mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 Analytics is about tracking the metrics that are critical to your business.
 It matters if your business cares about where the money is going from or where the money is going to in order to support the business model.

 All organizations want to be data driven.
 Everyone has “data“ but they get the second part wrong—“driven.“ Measuring is the job that holds the organization accountable, but is the hardest job.
 You are forced to face inconvenient truths, should not serve personal agenda and requires changing paths in the light of new insights.
+Another part of “driven“ it requires an investment in data infrastructure.
+If an organization does not have the right tools or the right process to cleanse, structure and surface data, measuring anything will be an obstacle.

 The flip side of data is analysis paralysis.